epfl-lasa/wheel_chair_model/README.md

 ```
 There are three differnt scenrios avaibale in this package, check Main.launch for more information.

-- The road world shown above use the folliwing command:
+- To load the road world shown above use the folliwing command:
 ```xml
 <arg name="world_name" value="$(find wheel_chair_model)/worlds/Wheelchair_road.world"/>
 ```